krb19-econ/krb19-econ/README.md

 - 👋 Hi, I’m K R Bharat
-- 👀 I’m interested in learning programming languages and applying them in economic fields.
+- 👀 Working at SCMAC.
+Interested in Python programming and data science.
 - 🌱